aliimranTW/Where-Am-I/README.md

 Following are the main objectives:
 1. Understanding and creating a urdf file for a 2-wheel differential drive robot.
 Understand how a Gazebo model is interfaced with a simulation through Gazebo plugins.
 2. Creating ROS nodes.
 Define publishers and subscribers.
-Write ROS services for specific tasks.
+Write ROS service for driving the robot when a white ball is detected.
 3. Learning how to include multiple sensors and analyze the data in RViz.